 Sergiu Pasca, Stanford University

 Ragnhildur Thóra Káradóttir, University of Cambridge, United Kingdom

-The format of the meeting will include a number of virtual oral sessions and virtual poster sessions.
+The format of the meeting will include a number of virtual oral sessions and a virtual poster session throughout.
 Each oral session will include invited speakers and speakers selected from submitted abstracts.
 For this reason, abstracts from accomplished junior and senior investigators are warmly invited.

-Of particular note for trainees, the keynote session will be composed of exclusively trainee (graduate student and postdoc) talks in order to highlight the many important advances made by trainees to our field.
-This session also serves to honor the memory and contributions of Dr. Ben Barres, who advanced the field not only with his seminal discoveries but also by his tireless and selfless mentoring of and advocacy for junior scientists.
+Of particular note for trainees, we will continue the tradition started in 2019 of selecting one graduate student and one postdoctoral scholar to receive the Ben Barres Trainee Award, and to deliver a longer talk during the meeting.
+This serves to highlight the many important advances made by trainees to our field, and to honor the memory and contributions of Dr. Ben Barres, who advanced the field not only with his seminal discoveries but also by his tireless and selfless mentoring of and advocacy for junior scientists.

 All questions pertaining to registration, abstract submission, or any other matters may be directed to Catie Carr.

-Partial support may be provided by: National Institute of Neurological Disorders and Stroke
+Partial support to be provided by: National Institute of Neurological Disorders and Stroke

 Virtual Attendance packages include registration, access to online Zoom-based oral sessions, access to the digital posters, a dedicated Slack channel and access to the video archive on the Leading Strand for ~six weeks following the meeting.